whatnameisit/hackinTOSHIBA-Satellite-C665-PSC55K-001001/README.md

     - https://x86.co.kr/macnews/4591366
     - https://forums.macrumors.com/threads/macos-10-15-catalina-on-unsupported-macs.2183772/page-233?post=27895873#post-27895873
 6. Graphics and HDMI devices are properly separated by replacing FFFF _ADR of PEGP with a new one by disabling PEGP and making a new device with _ADR of One.
+7. AGPM profile is corrected by making a codeless kext with AppleGraphicsPowerManagement.kext's Info.plist and using 320M profile on MacBookPro8,1.
 ## Acknoledgment
 Apple for macOS